abrt/faf/README.md

 (micro report) designed to be completely anonymous so it can be sent and processed automatically avoiding costly Bugzilla queries and manpower.

-FAF in this scenario works like the first line of defense — collecting massive amounts of similar reports and responding with tracker URLs in case of known problems.
+ABRT Analytics in this scenario works like the first line of defense — collecting massive amounts of similar reports and responding with tracker URLs in case of known problems.

-If a user is lucky enough to hit a unique issue not known by FAF, reporting chain continues with reporting to Bugzilla, more complex process which requires user having a Bugzilla account and going through numerous steps including verification that the report doesn't contain sensitive data.
+If a user is lucky enough to hit a unique issue not known by ABRT Analytics, reporting chain continues with reporting to Bugzilla, more complex process which requires user having a Bugzilla account and going through numerous steps including verification that the report doesn't contain sensitive data.